Common HP Laptop Problems & Fixes UK 2026 — Won’t Turn On, Overheating & More

 How much does it cost to fix common HP laptop problems?

-It depends on the fault — a charging port from £24.95, a battery from £44.95, a screen from £94.95.
-Every per-model price is published in our HP repair cost hub, and diagnostics are free on standard work.
+That depends on the fault — a charging port from £24.95, a battery from £44.95, a screen from £94.95.
+Every per-model figure is listed in our HP repair cost hub, and diagnostics are free on standard work.

 Should I repair my HP laptop or buy a new one?